Ion coordinates

 • If iesd = 2 there are two independent variational parameters one for the one-body Jastrow and one for the two-body Jastrow.

 • If iesd > 2, iesd should be equal to the number different atomic species in the system plus one (e.g. in water iesd = 3 because of two atomic species corresponding to H and O), because for each atomic species, we assume an independent variational parameter for the one-body Jastrow.
-The variational parameters are ordered from left to right in this record, in the order of increasing atomic number (e.g. in the water for example, the first one corresponds to the two-body term, the second to the Hydrogen one body parameter, and the third to the Oxygen one).
+The variational parameters are ordered from left to right in this record, in the order of increasing atomic number (e.g. in the water for example, the first one corresponds to the two-bodys term, the second to the Hydrogen one body parameter, and the third to the Oxygen one).

-The Basis Set for Determinant
+Basis Set for Determinant

 # Parameters atomic wf

-Shell_Multiplicity Number of par.
-Shell code
+Shell_Multiplicity Number of parameters Shell code

 Ion index [par (1, NUMBER OF PAR.)]